debolk/bolknoms2/readme.md

 1. Execute `vendor/bin/phpunit` in the project root directory to run the tests.

 # Deployment (production)
+For the initial installation, use the following *rough* process:
+1. Install the dependencies: PHP, MySQL, npm and nginx.
+1. Install the dependencies by running both `php composer.phar install` and `npm install`.
+1. Copy or create the MySQL database.
+1. Setup letsencrypt if required

 There is a one-step deployment script `./deploy.sh` which executes the required steps to deploy the application to production, provided that all dependencies are met.
-This requires the prior installation of PHP, MySQL, npm and other dependencies.
-It is strongly recommend to follow the initial deployment by hand, and running the one-click script for each deployment afterwards.
+This script deploys only updates, and requires all dependencies to be met.
+In practice, it is useful for your initial deployment if you run it over and over again, until it actually completes without errors.
+Note: you'll have to fix those errors manually ofcourse.

 ## Usage
 Create a meal using the administration panel.
 Anyone can use the front-end interface to subscribe to that meal.